spring/spring/game/AI/AAI/AAI ReadMe.txt

 		- Brandon Potter for his TBT 12 cfg file

+AAI v0.867	- AAI now takes continents into account when sending builder/assistant builders to positions (e.g. it does not try send
+		  ground builders to positions on other islands/continents anymore (unless they are amphibious))

 AAI v0.866	- Fixed a bug that caused builders to leave the buildsite during construction

 		- Various changes to issued orders; temporarily removed reclaiming.
 Reclaim orders were given multiple times per frame